Wednesday, January 10, 2018

 #3 We're always studying.
 Every job involves constant learning but psychology is particularly intensive.
 I do constant journal sweeps as well as reading new publications, attending lectures and taking short courses.
 It costs money to stay current.

 So there you go.
-As it is, I'm very affordable at RM100/US$35 per session.
+As it is, I'm very affordable at RM100 for clients living in Malaysia and US$35 over PayPal for clients living outside of Malaysia.
 I'm keeping costs down by working online, and I have other revenue streams.
 Also, living in Malaysia means my cost of living isn't as high as in some other countries.
 Even so, it's not good ROI on my education investment.
 Frankly, the second the economy comes up again, so are my prices.